jordan23jy/Hello-World/README.md

 ===========

 First repository on GitHub
-I love :Coffee:, :Pizza:, and :Girls:.
+I love :coffee:, :pizza:, and :dancer:.